CMU-17-214/f2023/assignments/hw3.md

 ## Milestone 3c: Revised Design and Implementation

 Based on our milestone 3a feedback and peer feedback received after milestone 3b, you now have the opportunity to redesign your solution.
 We encourage you to rethink your design based on the feedback and refactor it or start from scratch.
-If your solution for milestone 3a received full credit and you received no useful feedback from milestone 3b, you do not need to perform any changes.
+If your solution for milestone 3a received full credit and you received no useful feedback from milestone 3b, you do not need to perform any changes and can submit the same commit URL.

-You may use other design you saw in milestone 3b as inspiration to improve your own design, but you are fully responsible yourself for the correctness the designs you submit.
+You may use other design ideas you saw in milestone 3b as inspiration to improve your own design, but you are fully responsible yourself for the correctness the designs you submit.

 Briefly describe changes between your milestone 3a and 3c solution (if any) in `/changes.pdf` or `/changes.md`.